 To overtake (to exceed), to catch up with (to meet) and to walk behind (to not reach) are in accordance with protocol when people of different rank walk together.
 To overtake the grandfather but meet the mother signifies that one can exceed a little bit while undertaking a task in private life.
 However one shouldn't exceed where a public issue or significant mission is concerned, akin to not reaching the king but meeting the courtier instead.
 Grandfather and mother refer here to private relationships, while monarch and subject refer to public ones.

 Line 2 is a feminine axle centre at its right position, signifying that it acts moderately and righteously (in effecting a little excess).
 Even in an era when the feminine is designated to exceed, it won’t misbehave; therefore it can be free from fault or calamity.

-Commentary on the image: (Line 2 should) not reach the king, (as) the courtier cannot exceed (the king).
+Commentary on the image: Line 2 should not reach the king, which is because the courtier cannot exceed the king.

 The courtier cannot overtake the king, signifying that in addition to the permissible range mentioned for line 1, excess is also limited for the subject which permits it.

 Enlightenment through six two: do the right thing, according to the subject.
 To overtake the grandfather but remain parallel to the mother, and to walk together with the courtier behind the king signifies that one can exceed a little bit in private life, or for small tasks, but not in the public, or large arenas.
 In the time of Xiao Guo, even if a little excess is permitted, it still depends on the nature of the undertaking.
 The hexagram that appears while this line is activated is Heng (32), to endure, wherein necessary adjustments (according to the situation) are required to support the everlasting.